cdot/Squirrel/README.md

 ## Security risks

-Once it's stored in a Squirrel database, your secret data is as secure as it gets.
+Once it's stored in a Squirrel database with strong encryption, your secret data is as secure as it gets.
 The weak point of any password safe application is the master password - if a hacker can guess that, then it's game over.
 So:
 - make your Squirrel master password hard to guess